Monomialization of a quasianalytic morphism: Introduction

 \section{Introduction}

-The subject of this article is a monomialization theorem for mappings in general classes that are called quasianalytic.
+The subjects of this article are monomialization and relative desingularization theorems for mappings in general classes that are called quasianalytic.
 Quasianalytic classes are classes of infinitely differentiable functions that are characterized by three simple axioms including \emph{quasianalyticity}---injectivity of the Taylor series homomorphism at any point---and the implicit function theorem (see Definition \ref{def:quasian}).
 Examples over $\IR$ include the class or real-analytic functions, quasianalytic Denjoy-Carleman classes (objects of study in classical real analysis), and the class of $\cC^\infty$ functions which are definable in a given polynomially bounded $o$-minimal structure (in model theory).
+The quasianalytic framework covers also complex-analytic mappings, as well as algebraic morphisms (regular morphisms of schemes of finite type over a field $\IK$ of characteristic zero) provided that a neighbourhood of a point, in this case, is understood to mean an \'etale neighbourhood, so that the implicit function theorem holds.

-We prove that a mapping in a real quasianalytic class can be transformed by sequences of simple modifications of the source and target (sequences of local blowings-up and local power substitutions) to a mapping whose components are monomials with respect to suitable local coordinate systems; see Theorems \ref{thm:mainR1}, \ref{thm:mainR2} and \ref{thm:mainR3}.
+We prove that a mapping in a real quasianalytic class can be transformed by sequences of simple modifications of the source and target (sequences of local blowings-up and local power substitutions) to a mapping whose components are monomials with respect to suitable local coordinate systems; see Theorems \ref{thm:mainR3} and \ref{thm:mainR2}.
+In the general algebraic and analytic cases, we show, moreover, that only local blowings-up are needed for monomialization (Theorems \ref{thm:mainA3} and \ref{thm:mainA2}).

-Quasianalytic classes encompass also the class of complex-analytic functions.
-The quasianalytic framework, in fact, covers also the algebraic case (e.g., the category of schemes of finite type over a field $\IK$ of characteristic zero, and regular morphisms) provided that a neighbourhood of a point is understood to mean an \'etale neighbourhood, so that the implicit function theorem holds.
-In particular, a local blowing-up is understood to mean local in the \'etale topology, and partial derivatives are with respect to \'etale local coordinate charts (see \S\ref{subsec:alg}).

-In the algebraic and analytic cases, we show, moreover, that only local blowings-up are needed for monomialization (see Theorems \ref{thm:mainA1}, \ref{thm:mainA2}).
-We thus give new proofs of Cutkosky's monomialization theorems \cite{C1}, \cite{C3}.
-The latter establish local monomialization along a valuation.
-A basic difference in our approach is that, after each local blowing-up, we provide a recipe for the next blowing-up at \emph{any} point of the fibre; thus, a winning strategy for Hironaka's game in the context of monomialization---Alice wins by applying our method to choose the next local blowing-up at any point of the fibre, which her opponent Bob is free to pick on his turn.